Robert Hale (publishers): Robert Hale

-Robert Hale was born in 1887/8, and worked in publishing from leaving school.
+Robert Hale was born in Norwich in 1887, the son of a pub landlord, and worked in publishing from leaving school.
 He was at John Long Ltd., a London firm taken over by Hutchinson & Co. in 1926, when he had become manager there.
 After the takeover he was managing director of the subsidiary.
 He moved to Jarrolds Publishing, working with the accountant S. Fowler Wright, another imprint of Hutchinson & Co.
 In the later 1920s he was a friend of Margery Allingham, a Jarrolds author, and her husband Philip Carter.

 Hale left Hutchinson & Co. in 1935, founding a company of his own.
 It was noted for its prolific list, and tight management.
 His choice of telegraphic address, "Barabbas", reflected publishing industry cynicism.
 The partners stated in 1939 were: H. Robert Hale, James Eric Heriot, Theodore MacDonald, and Desmond I. Vesey.
 Robert Hale died on 20 August 1956, aged 68.

-His son, John Hale then took over the company.
+His son, John Hale, then took over the company and expanded the list, adding genres and acquiring imprints.
+John Hale closed the company in 2015 and transferred the list to The Crowood Press.